dragoon-rs/komodo/paper.md

   consists in attaching extra information to them and sharing augmented _blocks_ of data onto the network.
-This extra information should guarantee with a very high probability that a given shard has been generated indeed though an expected encoding process, namely a polynomial evaluation or vector inner-product encoding such as Reed-Solomon.
+This extra information should guarantee with a very high probability that a given shard has been generated indeed through an expected encoding process, namely a polynomial evaluation or vector inner-product encoding such as Reed-Solomon.
 - `verify`: any shard is verified individually for its validity.
 This allows to discriminate invalid or corrupted shards without requiring a full decoding of